Existence

 One’s knowledge is the set of those propositions that one subscribes to that have been proven to be true via logic and evidence.
 Any activity that involves the discovery of true propositions may be referred to as the pursuit of knowledge.

 Bigoted beliefs are the false propositions one subscribes to in spite of missing or even contrary evidence.
-Any activity that involves the defense of false propositions in the face of missing or even contrary logic and evidence may be referred to as bigotry.
+Any activity that involves the defence of false propositions in the face of missing or even contrary logic and evidence may be referred to as bigotry.